Team Canada Medal Count

 Marnie McBean is one of Canada’s most decorated Olympians.
 In her two Olympic appearances she captured four medals, including three gold, making her one of just two Canadians to be a triple gold medallist at the Summer Games.
 The other is Kathleen Heddle, McBean’s partner in the coxless pair at Barcelona 1992 and in the double sculls at Atlanta 1996.
 They were also members of the champion eights crew in Barcelona and won bronze in the quadruple sculls in Atlanta.
 McBean was on track to compete in the single sculls at Sydney 2000 until a back injury forced her to withdraw and subsequently retire.

-McBean was inducted to the Canadian Olympic Hall of Fame in 1994 and Canada’s Sports Hall of Fame as well as a recipient of the Governor General’s Meritorious Service Medal and has been given the Queen’s Diamond Jubilee Medal.
-She was also appointed an Officer to the Order of Canada.
-McBean earned her degree in kinesiology from the University of Western Ontario and has been given three honorary doctorates.
+McBean was inducted to the Canadian Olympic Hall of Fame in 1994 and Canada’s Sports Hall of Fame in 1997.
+She is also a recipient of the Governor General’s Meritorious Service Medal (1995) and has been given the Queen’s Diamond Jubilee Medal.
+She was also appointed an Officer of the Order of Canada.
+In 2002, she was presented the Thomas Keller Medal by World Rowing in recognition of her outstanding international career.